Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

     Here, the index of the trackpoint shows a value for the visible and another one for the total amount of trackpoints.
 This means, that some part of the track in front of the selected trackpoint is hidden.

 * To show hidden trackpoints again
-    * select again a range including those hidden trackpoints that has be to be shown again (range selection follows the grey line!),
+    * select again a range including those hidden trackpoints that has be to be shown again (range selection follows the gray line!),
     * click the show selected trackpoints icon ![Show hidden points][RngShow].
-The hidden and grey part is shown again as part of the original track.
+The hidden and gray part is shown again as part of the original track.

 ### Assign activity to range